Souvenirs De Londres

 One of the First French Female Booksellers

 8vo.
-Original card wrappers with red and black title lettering on spine; pages untrimmed and partially unopened; pp. [vi], 105, [4]; spine slightly sunned with preliminaries minimally toned; otherwise near fine.
+Original card wrappers, titles in red and black to front wrappers and spine; pp. [vi], 105, [5], pages untrimmed and partially unopened; spine slightly sunned, preliminaries minimally toned, otherwise near fine.

 First edition.

-Adrienne Monnier was a pivotal figure in the Modernist creative scene in Paris in the 1920s and 1930s and was amoung the first woman in France to found her own bookstore, La Maison des Amis des Livres.
-She was also the longtime lover of Sylvia Beach, owner of the famous Shakespeare and Company, responsible for the publication of Ulysses by James Joyce in 1922 and a bookshop which also lined the Rue de l'Odéon.
+Adrienne Monnier was a pivotal figure in 1920s and 30s and one of the first women in France to found her own bookstore, La Maison des Amis des Livres.
+She was also the lover of Sylvia Beach, owner another famous bookstore, Shakespeare and Company, responsible for the publication of Joyce's Ulysses in 1922.

 #2121231